Phansidewa: Language and Religion

-At the time of the 2011 census, 39.03% of the population spoke Bengali, 14.18% Sadri, 13.45% Kurukh, 11.99% Rajbongshi, 4.69% Hindi, 3.56% Santali, 2.53% Nepali, 1.41% Mundari and 1.04% Bhojpuri as their first language.
-4.96% were recorded as speaking 'Others' under Bengali.
+At the time of the 2011 census, 43.99% of the population spoke Bengali, 14.18% Sadri, 13.45% Kurukh, 11.99% Rajbongshi, 4.69% Hindi, 3.56% Santali, 2.53% Nepali, 1.41% Mundari and 1.04% Bhojpuri as their first language.

 Rural poverty

 According to the Rural Household Survey in 2005, 24.40% of the total number of families were BPL families in the Darjeeling district.
 According to a World Bank report, as of 2012, 4-9% of the population in Darjeeling, North 24 Parganas and South 24 Parganas districts were below poverty level, the lowest among the districts of West Bengal, which had an average 20% of the population below poverty line.

 Economy

 Livelihood

 In the Phansidewa CD block in 2011, among the class of total workers, cultivators numbered 8.792 and formed 11.48%, agricultural labourers numbered 12.865 and formed 16.80%, household industry workers numbered 1,571 formed 2.05% and other workers numbered 53,333 and formed 69.66%.
 Total workers numbered 76,561 and formed 37.43% of the total population, and non-workers numbered 127,961 and formed 62.57% of the population.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned by self/government/institution.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.